-Any piano if at all possible should be tuned to concert pitch for at least three reasons.
-One, it will be in tune with most other instruments thus making it accompaniment possible.
+Any piano if at all possible should, be tuned to concert pitch for at least three reasons.
+One, it will be in tune with most other instruments thus making accompaniment possible.
 Two, the tone will be at its best, sounding brighter with more "life".
 Three, players will become accustomed to how the correct pitch should sound.

 Prior to tuning any piano I always consider the following:

-The capability of the piano to hold the pitch, such as condition of the pinblock and evidence of strings having been replaced through previous breakages.
+The capability of the piano to hold the pitch, such as the condition of the pinblock and evidence of strings having been replaced through previous breakages.

 The customer's need for the pitch to be raised e.g. the presence of other musical instruments in the house - especially brass and woodwind which have a very limited adjustment for tuning.